 the ability to communicate effectively, both orally and in writing, in a technical language.

-You will attend classes at both the University of Trento and the University of Bolzano, and the timetables are designed to make attendance easy.
-For more information, please consult the website of the university in question.
+You will attend classes at both the University of Trento and the Free University of Bozen-Bolzano.
+The timetables are coordinated to facilitate attendance across both campuses.
+For more details, please consult the website of each university.

-Classes are very participative and there is a tendency towards debates between students and teachers.
-Courses are project-based: you will work in a group and follow all the stages of the project.
-In addition to lectures, you will have many hours in the laboratory where you will study
+Classes are highly participatory, often encouraging lively discussions and debates between students and professors.
+Courses are largely project-based: you will work in teams and be involved in every stage of the project, from planning to execution.
+In addition to lectures, you will spend many hours in the lab, where you’ll gain hands-on experience in areas such as:

 Career opportunities

-There is currently a strong demand for energy engineers and you will be able to take up management and research positions in manufacturing or service companies, design offices and public administrations dealing with
+There is a growing demand for energy engineers, and graduates of this programme will be well-prepared to take on management and research roles in manufacturing and servicecompanies, engineering consultancies, and public institutions operating in the energy sector.

 Further Studies